japaric-archived/homu-on-heroku/README.md

 ## Limitations

-The Heroku app in its current form has a few limitations, but depending on your usecase these may not matter to you.
+The Heroku app in its current form has a few limitations, but depending on your use case these may not matter to you.
 The limitations are listed below:

 [Limitations]: #limitations